tnewcomb20/meplan.github.io/README.md

  - **How will you instruct your examiners to proceed?**

 Examiners should follow a predefined script when introducing the test to participants.
-They should explain the purpose of the test, reassure participants that their feedback is valuable, and ask them to think aloud as they interact with the app.
+They should explain the purpose of the test, reassure participants that their feedback is valuable.
 Examiners should guide participants through specific tasks, such as creating an account and connect to google calendar.

  - **How should the examiners treat the test subjects, what should they tell them?**

 Examiners should treat participants with respect and remain neutral.
-They should explain that they are here to evaluate the app, not the users' abilities.
-Participants should be told to perform tasks as they normally would and to speak their thoughts aloud, expressing any difficulties or confusion they encounter.
+They should explain that they are here to evaluate the website, not the users' abilities.
+Participants should be told to perform tasks as they normally would, expressing any difficulties or confusion they encounter.

  - **What should the examiners avoid doing?**

 Examiners should avoid leading participants or suggesting solutions to problems they encounter.
 They should refrain from interrupting users during tasks and maintain a non-biased, non-judgmental demeanor throughout the session.
-Examiners should also avoid making personal comments or expressing their own opinions about the app.
+Examiners should also avoid making personal comments or expressing their own opinions about the website.

  - **What should the examiners avoid telling the test subjects?**

-Examiners should not reveal specific information about the app's features, objectives, or the goals of the usability test.
+Examiners should not reveal specific information about the website's features, objectives, or the goals of the usability test.
 This ensures that users provide unbiased feedback based on their natural interactions with the website.

 # Usability Evaluation